Rukaya-lab/Smart-Reply-suggest/README.md

     - Optimizer: Adam
     - Metrics: accuracy

+#### Result
   The model achieved a loss of 0.1177 and  accuracy of 97%.

 Example usage
-   Input - good bye
+   Input - bye

     Response 1 -> bye
-    Response 2 -> hello yes i love reading do you enjoy it Response 3 -> you too
+    Response 2 -> have a good one
+    Response 3 -> same to you
-    Response 4 -> have a good one
+    Response 4 -> have a good weekend
-    Response 5 -> that
+    Response 5 -> have a good evening
-    Response 6 -> same to you
+    Response 6 -> good night
+    Response 7 -> see ya
+    Response 8 -> take care

+#### Potential Stonewall
+  - The similarity index building is quite large and takes time to create hence you need GPU access.
+  - Since the texts have been stripped of punctuations in the preprocessing, one needs to find a way to add them back.

+#### Next Steps
+  - A dataset can be built speciafically for this project that will be robust enough to capture conversation complexities.
+The current dataset contains some converstaions that are topic specific.
+  - I tried to add back the punctation using the rpunct library i found on Hugging face but the libraray hasn't been updated for a while and hence didn't captuer all punctions.
+So a work could be done focused on that.
+  - The clustering method can be improved.
+  - Deploying the model.